 • Base Support.
-This refers to all functions that may not be directly related to the military mission but are critical to the operation of the base and the quality of life (QOL) for military personnel and their families.
+This refers to all functions that may not be directly related to the military mission but are critical to the operation of the base and the Quality of Life (QOL) for military personnel and their families.
 Examples would include military exchanges, commissaries, and child development centers.
 These facilities would be sited throughout the Base.

 Transient U.S. DoD and Allies operational forces would likely avail themselves of Guam's increased operational and training capabilities.
-A visiting Marine Expeditionary Unit, an Expeditionary Strike Group, and other joint and combined task forces including allied nation forces would likely conduct combined training exercises on Guam and the CNMI.
+A visiting Marine Expeditionary Unit, an Expeditionary Strike Group (ESG), and other joint and combined task forces including allied nation forces would likely conduct combined training exercises in Guam and the CNMI.

-Typically, a visiting Expeditionary Strike Group would include three ships carrying amphibious vehicles, equipment, and personnel designed to support amphibious operations and an additional four surface combatant ships that escort the amphibious ships.
+Typically, a visiting ESG would include three ships carrying amphibious vehicles, equipment, and personnel designed to support amphibious operations and an additional four surface combatant ships that escort the amphibious ships.
 The visiting ships and units involved in training exercises would berth at Apra Harbor for short periods.
 The numbers and types of ships and amphibious vehicles would vary with respective training missions.
-In addition to training, amphibious ships and their combatant escort ships may embark and disembark personnel and equipment on Guam for operational requirements.
+In addition to the ships, there would be as many as four Landing Craft Air Cushion (LCACs), 15 amphibious assault vehicles (AAVs), and eight small reconnaissance boats in Guam at any given time.
+In addition to training, amphibious ships and their combatant escort ships may embark and disembark personnel and equipment in Guam for operational requirements.
 All waterfront improvements proposed to support Marine Corps requirements would be available for use by ships visiting Apra Harbor.